gillesbastin/algorithmicsociety/_posts/2014-05-09-getting-started.md

 navigation: true

 date:   		2014-05-09
-excerpt: 		The concept of working with a static site generator using the terminal or console <b>might be new to you</b>, but I'll do my very best to guide you through the process.
+excerpt: 		"The concept of working with a static site generator using the terminal or console <b>might be new to you</b>, but I'll do my very best to guide you through the process."
 categories:		guides
 gradient: 		1
 image: 			header-4.jpg